manateeengine/zig-string/README.md

 - [GitHub Issues](https://github.com/manateeengine/zig-string/issues)
 - Contact options listed in the [Manatee GitHub Profile](https://github.com/manateeengine)

-## Project Assistance
+## Supporting the Development of Zig String (and Other Manatee Projects)

-If you want to support the active development of `zig-string` (or to just show some love), we'd really appreciate if you could do any of the following:
+If you want to support the active development of `zig-string` (or just show some love), we'd really appreciate if you could do any of the following:

 - Add a GitHub star to the repo
 - Share the project with other developers